 This grew to thousands of followers, branding him as an expert on the subject, leading to some cool jobs with great employers and eventually starting his own company.
 Many people will learn new skills but going the extra step of sharing and teaching what you know can propel you ahead of the rest.

 The formula for success and staying ahead is repetition.
-Set yourself up with the intentions to learn 1-3 new skills every year.
+Set yourself up with the intention to learn 1-3 new skills every year.

 If you do this, you’ll be as prepared as possible to take on the changes in our fast-changing world.
 Need help creating a system to stay on track?
 Try this quick tip and see how long you can last.